 - The internet is highly competitive for the medical industry, and using appropriate keywords and their placement will ensure a higher ranking in Google’s organic listings.

-- Long-tail keywords are important.
+- Long-tail keywords are important in healthcare SEO.
 For example, instead of “dental clinic,” “dental clinic in Northeast Ohio”.

 - SEO also consists of sitemaps, backlinks, meta tags, and more, which might be best handled by a marketing team.